andgineer/sorokin.engineer/posts/en/_posts/2017-04-30-dac_raspberry_pi_pcm5102.md

 Sellers claim that this is Raspberry Pi HAT extensions, but that is not true.
-You can connect them to HAT socket on Raspberry Pi, but you need some wiring, you cannot just insert them as HiFiBerry.
+You connect them to HAT socket on Raspberry Pi, but you need some wiring, you cannot just insert them as HiFiBerry.

 ## Raspberry Pi A/B
-On the very-very old raspberry pi the pins that you need to connect I2S DAC are somethere on the board, not in any socket.
+On the very early Raspberry Pi version the pins that you need to connect I2S DAC were somethere on the board, but not in any socket.
-I do not think that you have such a board so below I describe more modern ones.
+I do not think that you have such an old board so below I describe more modern ones.

-Raspbery Pi before "+" version have the pins on 8-pins `P5` socket, which is below main HAT 26-pins socket `P1`.
+Raspbery Pi before "+" version has the pins on 8-pins `P5` socket, which is below main HAT 26-pins socket `P1`.

 In many cases you have to solder `P5` for yourself:
 [video from HiFiBerry](https://www.hifiberry.com/solder-the-p5-header-to-your-raspberry-pi-model-ab/).

-Take into account that it is supposed to be soldered from back of the board (on the video above they solder it from front).
+Take into account that it is supposed to be soldered on back side of the board (in the video above they solder it on opposite front side).
-So odd/even pins in `P5` is opposite as in `P1`.
+Because of that odd/even pins in `P5` is opposite as in `P1`.
-You can check youself - on `P5-1` should be 5v, on `P5-2`
+You can check youself - on `P5-1` pin should be 5v, on `P5-2`
-3.3v (and last pins of `P5`, `P5-7` & `P5-8` is ground).
+3.3v, and last pins of `P5`, `P5-7` & `P5-8` are ground.

 ## Raspberry Pi A\+/B\+, Raspberry Pi 2, Raspberry Pi 3